 A few years back I hated my job.
 I hated having to go into work every day and sit behind a desk for the most part of my day.
 Eventually, I decided that the only option I had was to quit my job and figure out a way to do work that made me happy but allowed me to work from home.
 It was the best decision I could have ever made and I’ve never looked back.

 Now, I work my own schedule at my own pace and I’m always able to put the needs of my family or son first.
 I don’t have to answer to anyone but myself and if I need to, I can cut my week short and just go with the moment.
 I’ve absolutely no regrets.
+However, there are some people who want to take that step but aren’t sure how to do so, remembering that starting their own businesses isn’t an easy feat.
+Luckily there are tools out there to help them get on their feet such as invoice templates help with their paperwork and other resources that could help push them into the work from home mindset.
 Jenny Holt shares her perspective on working from home.

 By Jenny Holt